hapax/hapax.github.io/assets/simple-physics.md

 Measure with the string and snip off the corresponding length, attach the pumpkin and gently wobble.
-By timing the period with the stopwatch, you can figure out how long the object was.
+By timing the period with the stopwatch, you can figure out how long things are.

 ---

-**Exercise 1 (interplanetary pumpkins).** You can use an old pumpkin to measure very large objects as well.
+**Exercise 1 (interplanetary pumpkins).** You can use an old pumpkin to measure very large objects.
-Place the sun at one end of the object, and the pumpkin at the other.
+Place the sun at one end and the pumpkin at the other.
 If you kick the pumpkin with enough energy tangent to the sun, it will orbit in a circle of radius $r$ (the length of the object) with angular velocity $\omega$.
+You may have to kick many times until this happens!

 Using dimensional analysis, show that

 $$